Code-Institute-Submissions/CI-MS2-Taste-Of-SaoPaulo/README.md

 > - Designed with HTML5, CSS3, JavaScript.
 > - Home/Landing page with 4 pages in total.
 > - Fixed navigation allows the user to easily navigate, regardless of which page visited.
-> - About section feature the Sao Paulo city.
+> - About section features São Paulo city.
-> - Tours section gives the suggested tours options to the users.
+> - Tours section suggests tour options to users.
-> - More section has a Contact Form to allow the users to request a personalized tour suggestion.
+> - More section has a Contact Form to allow users to request a personalized tour.
-> - Info section bring some important touristic informations and by the Exchange Rates API the current exchange rate.
+> - Info section brings some important touristic informations and by the Exchange Rates API the current exchange rate.
 > - Footer with social media links.

 ### Technologies Used